How can we help?

-- DMS is durable and it updates itself but more component always means more management and maintenance cost (+installment and the hardware cost).
+- DMS is durable and it updates itself but more components always means more management and maintenance cost (+installment and the hardware cost).

 Common use case

-Imagine you have a shop with 300 screens and all of it should play a video in synchronously.
+Imagine you have a shop with 300 screens and all of them should play a video in synchronously.
 This means if you want to change the video all the 300 devices have to download it.
 On a 10Mbit/s internet a 4k video (let’s say 3GB) would take about 50 minutes to download.
 Now multiply it with 300.
 Our solution to this problem is to put a DMS inside the shops network and connect all the devices to it.
-The DMS will start download the video the moment you upload it to the master server.
+The DMS will start to download the video the moment you upload it to the master server.
 After the download is complete and the new video is assigned to the devices the DMS will trigger the content change and let the devices to download it inside a local network.
 This method will be much more efficient though the speed still depends on the network capabilities.